lhf552004/quiz-project/doc/routers/quizRouter.md

 Rendered quiz page with the parameter *data* assigned with the instance of class [**Quiz**](../database/quiz.md) retrived from database with the id.

+### GET '/:name/quiz-admin':

+Description: This route is used to render the quiz admin page.

+Request type: GET

+Request parameters:

+        name(string): The name of the quiz to be retrieved.

+Request body: None

+Response type: Object

+Response body:

+Rendered quiz admin page with the parameter *data* assigned with the instance of class [**Quiz**](../database/quiz.md) retrived from database with the id.

 ### POST '/':

 Description: This route is used to process a creating of quiz submission.